Pt1000 resistance sensors

 The use of a detection current of 1 mA will give a signal of only 1V.
 Because the change in resistance for one degree Celsius is very small, even a small error in measuring the voltage across the sensor will produce a large error when monitoring temperatures.
 For example, a voltage measurement error of 1mV will give an error of 0,4 ° C in the temperature reading.
 Likewise, a 10 μA error in the sense current will result in a temperature difference of 0,4°C.

 Due to the low signal levels, it is important to keep cables away from electrical cables, motors, equipment and other devices that may emit electrical noise.
 Using a shielded cable with the screen grounded at one end can help reduce interference.
-When using long cables, it is necessary to verify that the measuring equipment is able to withstand the resistance of the cables.
+When using long cables, it is necessary to check that the measuring equipment is able to withstand the resistance of the cables.